The L-A-D Foundation

 The L-A-D Foundation has conducted extensive research for several decades on sustainably managed forest lands.
 Additionally, many other organizations have conducted research and published their findings.

-L-A-D Foundation encourages other to research on foundation managed lands.
+L-A-D Foundation encourages others to research on foundation managed lands.